 She is also researching how the interaction between the microbiota and tissues in the mouth causes inflammation.

 Bacteria in the mouth do not live separately but are organised in a biofilm, which is similar to complex societies of bacteria which have merged together in a matrix-like structure where they sit together closely and help each other.
 This makes it quite difficult to tackle them.

 Nagihan Bostanci has developed a three-dimensional model of the mouth with living tissue and oral bacteria so that she can study different effects and understand what happens in the inflammation around the teeth.

-The model of the oral cavity is not completely perfect either as the biofilm there only comprises a small number of cultivatable bacteria, but it is still the most advanced model which exists.
-There she has been able to show that bacteria and tissue have a sort of battle with each other where the tissues release hundreds of proteins which try to kill the bacteria.
+The experimental model of the oral cavity is not completely perfect, but it is still one of the most advanced models available.
+There she has been able to show that bacteria and tissue have a sort of battle with each other where the tissues release hundreds of proteins, trying to kill the bacteria.
 In turn bacteria release enzymes to neutralise the proteins.
-She has even found bacteria which hijack host cells and trick the host not to release its most effective weapon immediately.
+There are even bacteria found which hijack host cells and trick the host not to release its most effective weapons immediately.
 This makes the host response weaker.

 “But when the bacteria have invaded and established a stronghold then they release everything they have.
 I don’t think that bacteria are smart, but they can develop smart behaviour to survive.
 It’s like war tactics”, she says.